Explore a student card that offers cash back, no annual fee and an Amazon Prime Student credit.

 Non-traditional customer screening.
 When considering your application, Deserve looks at factors like your education, future employability and projected earnings — not just your credit score.
 And if you’re an international student, you don’t need a Social Security number.
-This can help you get a credit card even when other banks say no.

-- REWARDS: 1% cash back on all purchases.
+Rewards: 1% cash back on all purchases.

-- Free Amazon Prime Student subscription.
+Credit for an Amazon Prime Student subscription.